 Surprise!
 That tiny shadow from the vent cover is cutting the power produced by 2.5 amps, 30% of the possible output from that panel.
 Before you say that all the guy has to do is lower the vent cover a little, think about the shadow that would be there if a Max Air cover were installed.
 Don’t you think that somebody who has been installing RV solar for as long as that dealer should know better?
 No warning was given.
 I doubt that the installer had a clue about what he had done.

 I have no photos of the rest of the problems in this rig, so read my “More System Problems 2009” where the voltage drop issue is explained.
+(Adding a note here 2013… I deleted that page, but the important points were that charge controllers need to be located at the batteries in order to work and negative solar wires should not be connected to the frame.)
 Thanks to a new Morningstar Tristar 45 amp controller with temperature compensation that I mounted two feet from the batteries (after extending the #8 negative wire to there) and a Trimetric 2020 battery monitor, I talked these folks out of buying another solar panel.
 (It took a lot of talking; they were convinced that another panel would solve their lack of power, while it was actually caused by poor installation.)
 The last time I talked to them it was looking like they were getting about 105 amp hours per day into their batteries on an April day with the panels flat, about 10% more than they could get before with the expensive little “boost” controller that I had removed, even if it had been rewired correctly.
 I got to this conclusion by monitoring a nearly identical installation in another rig that kept the boost controller, but moved it close to the batteries.
 Three stage charge controllers that cost less than $200 do work a lot better.

 These folks are now successfully everything they wanted to with only two panels.
 They may have to occasionally run their generator, but since it is one of the big diesels, connected thru a very good Magnum inverter/charger and both are already paid for, what the heck.
 Spending the money for another panel that would require them to rewire the whole system because of increased voltage drop does not make sense.